Seongyeol Yi

 }

-Looking at the TypeScript source code, PromiseLike refers to an object that implements a then method.
+In the TypeScript source code, PromiseLike is defined as an object that implements a then method.

 interface PromiseLike<T> {